mtbui2010/ERPIA-VNTeam-Report/mds/server_issue.md

   - Server are always **passive**, mean that, it inactively responds a user’s request.
 It cannot start a server-client connection.

   <img src="../images/9.PNG" width="70%">

+  - A typical solution: Server **keep connecting** to each user at individual socket port -> number of uses loaded at same time, **huge resources** acquired, and server collapsed.

 <img src="../images/10.PNG" width="50%">